The Princess and the Thief

 “I mean, yeah, but-”

 “Do it!” she instructed, thrusting the omni-tool towards her, an intense look on her face.
-She winced slightly.
+She winced slightly, the next word coming out soft, almost pleading.
 “Please.”

 Yan Sun bit down on her lips as she hesitated.
 She could get in trouble for this.
 She almost certainly would get in trouble for this.
 Why did she even say something?
 This girl was trying to steal from the university!
-But… she could tell what she’d said about her friend needing help was true.
+But… what she had said about her friend being in trouble felt honest.
 Serious.